Brazil auctions Rio water concession for US$4 billion in win for Bolsonaro

 Critics argue water should be a public and not a private good, and fear price increases under the concessions.

-Around 35 million of Brazil's 212 million people do not have access to potable water, and 100 million - half the country -- are not connected to sewage infrastructure.
+About 35 million of Brazil's 212 million people do not have access to potable water, and 100 million - half the country - are not connected to sewage infrastructure.

 Congress passed a law last June making it easier for private firms to participate in water and sanitation projects, aiming to bring potable water and sewage service to the full population by 2033.